Skip to content

 result: CovariantResultT property

-Returns the result executed/loaded for this task.
+The result executed/loaded for this task.
 If no result is available in memory, accessing this property raises a TaskError.

 Set the context that is made available to the task while it is running.